 When you need some new materials or supplies go to art stores in your area like:

-Beattie Artworks has a wide range of art materials for sale.
-You can also buy a number of watercolor, acrylic, and mixed media paintings with prices starting at $100.00.
+You can also buy a number of watercolor, acrylic, and mixed media paintings with prices starting at $100 at Beattie Artworks which has a wide range of local art materials for sale.

-You probably already know what chain stores like the Michaels and Joann near you have to offer.
+You probably already know what chain stores like the Michaels and Joann in Spokane have to offer.

 Shows & Events